 Scrubs is another one of the most prominent and lovable nursing blogs out there.
 Don’t let the website’s magazine-like look to it fool you: there is some highly valuable information to be had here.
 Scrubs does have one of the wider ranges of nursing topics compared to other blogs on this list, with articles ranging from style tips to career advice, and humor to motivation.
 With the wide variety and sheer volume of posts on a daily basis, Scrubs is your one-spot stop for all the nursing information you could need.

 If you're looking to advance your nursing education, check out eMedCert.
 We are a premier provider of online certification and recertification for ACLS, PALS, and BLS.
-If you have questions, please reach out to us at [email protected].
+If you have questions, please reach out.